MansurTiyes/newport-whale-api/README.md

 }
 ```

+> [!NOTE]
-*Note: Enum values are case-insensitive in practice, but unknown values are rejected.*
+> Enum values are case-insensitive in practice, but unknown values are rejected.

 **404 – Report date not found**